 Another online broker offering mutual fund is First Metro Securities under the Metrobank Group.
-It’s practically the same as COL Fund Source, offering mutual funds from top six mutual fund houses and also has no front-end sales charges.
+It’s practically the same as COL Fund Source, offering mutual funds from top six mutual fund houses and also offers them with no front-end sales charges.

 If you already have an account in trading broker First Metro Securities, then you can also consider buying mutual funds online as part of your diversification.

 Below is a sample portfolio holding mutual fund PSFG (PHILAM Strategic Growth Fund) managed by mutual fund company Philam Asset Management, Inc. I just bought this yesterday (April 28 2017) so you will see a tiny loss, but I expect this to give returns after some time which I will update here. 🙂